YouTube Tips

 After you’ve gone through the steps of creating a channel and verified your e-mail address, all you’ll need to do is hit the camera icon near the upper right corner of YouTube and select “upload video.”
 You can drag and drop the file you saved or select it from your computer.
 Then, just add a title, description, and some tags and you’re ready to publish!

-Actually, before you hit publish, it’s probably a good idea to watch the video back to ensure everything worked properly.
+Actually, before you hit publish, it’s probably a good idea to watch the video to ensure everything works properly.
 Moreover, you can save a video as “Private” if you want to be the only one who can access it or “Unlisted” if you want to share the link with friends but not have it be searchable.
 Then, once you’ve ensured everything looks good, you can set it to publish.
 Congratulations!

 Creating your first video on YouTube might not be as difficult as you think.
 While there are certainly a few things you’ll need, fancy equipment, masterful editing skills, or even a built-in audience are not among them.
 Instead, you can launch with just an idea, some great content, and a free account (although a camera and some editing ability can’t hurt).
 So what are you waiting for?